Managing Gems with Bundler: Gemfile, Install, and Update

 Bundler solves this by locking your project to specific gem versions.
 It reads your project’s dependencies, resolves conflicts between different gems’ requirements, and installs exactly what you need.
 More importantly, it records exactly what was installed so anyone else working on your project gets the same versions.

 Every Ruby project should use Bundler.
-It handles transitive dependencies (gems that your gems depend on), ensures reproducible builds, and integrates seamlessly with Rails, Sinatra, and standalone Ruby projects alike.
+It handles transitive dependencies (gems that your gems depend on), ensures reproducible builds, and integrates cleanly with Rails, Sinatra, and standalone Ruby projects alike.

 The Gemfile